SwampFlux/fritzing-new-part-kit/README.md

 - snapping settings that make lining up with the grid excellent

 ### Schematic
+- not-white background so you can see your white-filled shapes
-- all units set to inches (no one explains these things)
+- document units set to inches (no one explains these things)
+- line width units in pixels (1px is the standard)
-- a grid that actually matches the schematic view
+- 0.1in grid that actually matches the schematic view
+- a boring default square you can use or delete
+- a couple boring lines with rounded caps you can use, duplicate, or delete

 ### PCB
 - see most of the groups in the layers panel